avahoffman/urban-weed-genomics/Supplement.md

 statistics</figcaption>
 </figure>

-### 2.4.4 Step 4d - Identify low-coverage and low-quality samples from
+## 4.4 Identify low-coverage and low-quality samples from

-    downstream analysis
+*Step 4d*.
 Using the same output log and the above statistics, we removed low-coverage and low-quality samples that may skew downstream analyses.

 Samples were identified and removed via the following procedure: